cllopes/reactathon/material/2_react/2_jsx/readme.md

 ## Children

-When you have a tag that immediately closes with /&gt; it is an
+You can have elements that immediately closes with /&gt;

 ```javascript 1.8
 <img src={image.source} />
 ```

-But you can also pass nested children as well.
+Or you can also pass nested children as well.

 ```javascript 1.8
   <div>